rpsss/pulmoScan/README.txt

 Next, you have to train the model.
 You just have to execute all the notebook named image_classiffication

-To start the application you have to open a terminal and write this :
+To start the application you have to open a terminal in the root directory of the project and write this :

-cd app/
 docker build -t pulmoapp .
 docker run -p 8000:8000 -p 8501:8501 pulmoapp